-Here’s the deal – Flat Iron serve steak, flat iron steaks.
+Here’s the deal – Flat Iron serves steak, flat iron steaks.
 And that’s about it!
-Each steak is the same cut, the same size, all served medium-rare unless otherwise requested and an absolute steal at £10 a steak.
-You can enjoy a simple lunch (Steak, side salad and additional side) for under £13, several sides alongside the steak and a dessert wouldn’t bump up the price to much over £20.
+Each steak is the same cut, the same size, all served medium-rare (unless otherwise requested) and an absolute steal at £10 a steak.
+You can enjoy a simple lunch (Steak, side salad and additional side) for under £13.
+Several sides alongside the steak and a dessert wouldn’t bump up the price to much over £20.

-This is especially helpful if you’re anything like me, who loses all financial sense when faced with a good menu, it’s very easy to stick to a budget when faced with such a limited low-price menu.
+This is especially helpful if you’re anything like me, as I lose all financial sense when faced with a good menu.
+It’s easier to stick to a budget when faced with such a limited low-price menu.
 Flat Iron is certainly not a jack-of-all-trades but they stick to what they’re good at and simply do it better than everyone else.
 More remarkable than the price – impressive anywhere but especially so in London – is the quality.
 There’s clearly something to be said for focusing on a single protein and doing it well!

 Sides are seasonal and subject to change but a generous portion of seasonal vegetables, chips or mash will only set you back around £2.50 per side.
 There is also sometimes a single steak alternative on offer.

 The seating is … cosy.
 There are side tables but most of the seating is benches so probably worth bearing that in mind, as it can get a little snug.
 If you are particularly protective of your personal space then it may be worth waiting for a side table or giving the Flat Iron a miss.
 Groups and couples are seated together so this has never really been an issue for me but this definitely could make some people feel uncomfortable.
 There’s no dress code and atmosphere is very chatty and relaxed.